National Institute of Technology Calicut: Academic departments

-The institute includes eleven academic departments, eight centres departments, 8 centers and three schools.
+The institute includes eleven academic departments, eight centres departments, 8 centres and three schools.
 The departments include Architecture and Planning, Chemistry, Physics, Mathematics, and Physical Education as well as five engineering determinants for Chemical Engineering, Civil Engineering, Computer Science & Engineering, Electrical Engineering, Electronics & Communication Engineering and Mechanical Engineering.
 The eight centres are the Campus Networking Centre (CNC), Centre for Biomechanics, Advanced Manufacturing Centre, Central Computer Centre, Centre for Value Education, Sophisticated Instruments Centre, Centre for Transportation Research and Centre for Scanning Microscopy.
 The three additional schools are the School of Biotechnology, School of Management Studies and School of Materials Science and Engineering.

 School of Management Studies

 The School of Management Studies (SOMS), NIT Calicut offers a two-year residential Master of Business Administration (MBA) program for graduates in any discipline from any recognised university/institute.
-Admission to the MBA program is based on CAT score, performance in group discussions, and personal interviews.
-SOMS offers a two-year full-time MBA program with specialisations in Finance, Marketing, Human resource management, Operations, and Systems.
-In addition to two year MBA program, NITC-SOMS offers research programs leading to the award of Ph.D. degrees in management streams such as General Management, Finance and Economics, Human Resource Management, and Marketing.
-The program was initiated in 2008 and the first batch of students enrolled in 2009.
+Admission to the MBA programme is based on CAT score, performance in group discussions, and personal interviews.
+SOMS offers a two-year full-time MBA programme with specialisations in Finance, Marketing, Human resource management, Operations, and Systems.
+In addition to the year MBA programme, NITC-SOMS offers research programmes leading to the award of Ph.D. degrees in management streams such as General Management, Finance and Economics, Human Resource Management, and Marketing.
+The programme was initiated in 2008 and the first batch of students enrolled in 2009.

 Academics

 Courses

 The undergraduate courses offered by NITC include Bachelor of Technology (B.Tech.) in various engineering fields and Bachelor of Architecture (B.Arch.).
 These are paralleled by postgraduate courses offering Master of Technology (M.Tech).
 In addition, NITC offers an applied computer science course granting Master of Computer Application (M.C.A.), a business course granting Master of Business Administration (M.B.A.) and a two-year Master of Science (M.Sc.) in science departments.
-Ph.D. programs are available in all engineering and science disciplines and management.
+PhD programmes are available in all engineering and science disciplines and management.